ilamuhil/horses-or-humans-classifier-cnn/README.md

 ## Project Overview

 This project utilizes a CNN architecture to classify images.
 The model is trained on a dataset of images, which is organized into two main categories.
-After training, the model is capable of classifying new images with high accuracy.
+The notebook includes 2 models.
+1st is a custom nueral network .
+The 2nd is a network built on top of Googles image classifier Inception V3 model.

 ## Dataset